Pips Answer for Monday, August 25, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-08-25
+NYT Pips easy answer for 2025-08-25

-Answer for 2025-08-25
+Complete answer for 2025-08-25 (Easy)

 I started with the Easy puzzle by Heidi Erwin.
 The layout felt pretty standard until I saw that sum region of 15.
 In a puzzle with these dominoes, a 15 sum across only three cells is a huge hint—it almost always means you're looking for three 5s.